indiqusdocs/yntraa/docs/Administration/ServicesManagement/CustomCatalogues/UpdatingPricesonCatalogues.md

 - **Service level** - All services in a catalogue have an option to bulk-update prices for that Service by specifying a multiplier (< 1 for deflation and > 1 for inflation).

 :::note
-All changes need to be published to reflect on the Apiculus Cloud Console.
+All changes need to be published to reflect on the Yntraa cloud platform.
 If a customer is on a resource creation/purchase page at the time of publishing these changes, their purchase will fail.
 :::